ogrim/ogrim-emacs-config/README.md

 * Clojure Mode (with fancy `(λ [a] (+ a 5))` and `ƒ(+ % 5)` prettifications)
 * Slime (for communicating with swank servers)
 * Auto completion (configured to work with slime for inline auto completion of documentation)
-* Fancy highlighting of sexps on eval
 * Zenburn
+* Fancy highlighting of sexps on eval, with nicer colors
 * REPL syntax highlighting